danimfernandes/iNEAL.df/notebooks/f4/README.md

 # Practical Training Session I #
-# Introduction to Ancient Population Genetics for Non-Geneticists #
+# Introduction to Ancient Population Genetics for Non-Geneticists (Part 2) #

 We will guide you through some of the most commonly used methods in Neanderthal paleogenomics, and help you produce some simple statistical tests and plots.
 These will include mitochondrial DNA neighbour-joining trees, f4-statistics, and estimates of introgression quantification using f4-ratio.